-The Company's short-to-medium-term strategy continues to focus on returning the Company to consistent profitability using a variety of tactical measures (including pricing/margin management, SG&A cost reduction, and project management adjustments) as well as expanding high growth, high margin services.
-The results to the end of Q2 2015 reflect progress in this regard.
+The Company's short-to-medium-term strategy continues to focus on returning the Company to consistent profitability using a variety of tactical measures (including pricing/margin management, SG&A cost control, and project management adjustments) as well as expanding high growth, high margin services.
+The results to the end of Q3 2015 reflect progress in this regard.
 (Please see "Results of Operations" below).

 Management has targeted a top line revenue objective of \$40.0 million as the basis for sustainable growth and continued profitability.
 The most expedient pathway to this revenue target is to grow the Water Systems group to high-margin revenue of \$18.0+ million, building on an existing project backlog in military and new growth in the design-build and aftermarket parts businesses.
-At the same time, the Professional Services group is expected to continue producing steady revenues and more modest year-over-year growth.
+At the same time, service lines in the Professional Services group are expected to continue producing steady revenues and more modest year-over-year growth.

-Professional Services will continue to strengthen its existing markets and will focus growth on a select number of key, high margin, high growth service lines.
+Professional Services continues to strengthen its existing markets and is focusing growth on a select number of key, high margin, high growth service lines.
 The Water Systems group has focused on the industrial markets catering to food and beverage, mining, and residential development.

 The Company views establishing a strong representative network in the United States and in Central and South America as fundamental to its ability to broaden its customer base.
-To date, the Company has five reps in the United States, two in Central America and two in South America.
-This rep network will continue to expand with a mandate to sell design-build water and wastewater treatment solutions and products, particularly in the Americas.
-We anticipate growing the rep network in the continental US by an additional eight reps in the balance of the fiscal year.
-This network is being positioned to take advantage of the growing recovery of the United States economy, and that country's urgent need to repair or replace aging infrastructure.
-The rep organization has already spawned activity in the Americas and we anticipate orders within the next six months.
-There is a similar need for new solutions in infrastructure in the growing economies of South and Central America.
-These economies have a growing middle class and have recently signed trade agreements which require them to participate fully in environmental initiatives often driven by North American project owners and clients.
+The Company now has six reps in the United States, two in Central America and two in South America.
+This rep network will continue to expand with a mandate to sell design-build water and wastewater treatment solutions and products.

+This network will position the Company to take advantage of the growing recovery of the United States economy, and that country's urgent need to repair or replace aging infrastructure, as well as recently signed trade agreements in South and Central America that require countries to participate fully in environmental initiatives often driven by North American project owners and client.